 CEO Jeff Bezos once quipped that Amazon was “the best place in the world to fail.”
 Indeed, the billionaire entrepreneur has instilled a corporate culture where failure is not only acceptable but a necessary part of doing business.
-We’ll take a look at some of Amazon’s most spectacular failures, some of which cost the company billions in lost dollars.

 The Fire Phone was released in July 2014 to compete with the smartphones offered by Apple and Samsung, among others.
 At first glance, the Fire Phone seemed a natural extension of Amazon’s highly successful Kindle, tablets, and streaming devices.